-Helsinki to Guangzhou
+Helsinki to Shanghai

-Oulu to Beijing
+Oulu to Shanghai

 The People’s Republic of China is a huge and intoxicating mixture of hyper-modern, technicolour cities, beautiful countryside and deep cultural heritage extending from the famous wall to the architectural wonders of Xi'an.
 You can expect a huge variety of tasty food and drink, lots of history and culture, and a fascinating blend of experiences when your flight to China lands.